Whatsapp Icon

 Understand Your Treatment Options

 Knowledge is power.
 Learn about the treatment plan, including surgery, radiation, chemotherapy, or targeted therapy.
-Understand the goals, benefits, and side effects, empowering you to make informed decisions and prepare for whats ahead.
+Understand the goals, benefits, and side effects, empowering you to make informed decisions and prepare for what's ahead.

 Maintain Open Communication with Your Healthcare Provider